Scientific Program

 Cristiana Caliceti (Univ.
 Bologna, Italy):

-Bioluminescence for the early diagnosis of Colorectal Cancer: the role of Notch signaling and the gut microbiota
+Bioluminescence for the Screening of Colon Cancer: the role of Notch signaling and the gut microbiota

 Danilo Amaral (UFABC, Brazil):